 Copy Services Manager 6.2.11 supports a new hardware reserves option for HyperSwap configurations.
+This option is for DS8000 9.1 and higher, contact support before enabling the option.

 This option requires the z/OS IOS APAR OA57049.
 It provides support to ensure that active hardware reserves on primary PPRC devices are properly transferred to the new primary devices after a HyperSwap, helping to remove the need to convert hardware reserves to Global ENQs.
 This option also provides support for sharing devices between sysplexes in a z/OS HyperSwap environment.
 The sharing is limited to devices in a single Metro Mirror HyperSwap configuration.